 At Iowa State University, you are admitted to the engineering program of your choice and begin taking courses in your major right away during your first year.
 Our electrical engineering program and computer engineering program are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The Department of Electrical and Computer Engineering (ECpE) offers three Bachelor of Science degree programs.
 A bachelor’s degree in any of these areas could lead to careers in industries ranging from health care, renewable energy, and retail to security, gaming, and telecommunications.
 All of these areas also provide opportunities to work with teams of engineers and make a huge difference in the lives of people worldwide in your career.

 Develop systems to protect many of the critical infrastructures that the United States relies on for our country’s day-to-day operations.
 Invent new technologies and make things such as smartphones, computers, robots, and medical equipment faster, smaller, cheaper, smarter, and safer.
 Plus, catch cyber criminals and help keep your personal computer and information secure.
 Learn more about computer engineering.

 Impact the nation’s electric power systems, biomedical imaging equipment that doctors use, tiny chips that operate your smartphone and other electronics, wireless technologies that people use worldwide, and nanotechnologies that biologists use to conduct experiments.
 Enhance technology to test hidden flaws in car engines and medical equipment, and improve electronic car safety systems.
 Plus, help the environment by developing and incorporating wind, solar, and other renewable energy sources into the power grid.
 Learn more about electrical engineering.

 Expand the limits of what computers, cell phones, pacemakers, and other electronic devices can do by developing and improving software that runs those devices.
 Work on a team to design, implement, and maintain software systems that are reliable, efficient, and affordable.
 Apply your software knowledge to areas such as real-time systems, virtual reality, and gaming, as well as improve operation of medical equipment and hybrid-electric cars.
 This major is offered jointly with the Department of Computer Science.
-Learn more about software engineering on their department website.
+Learn more about software engineering on their program website.

 Learn more about: